If you have read Part one- I encourage you to do so HERE- then come back to read Part two.

 Western culture tends to tuck death away.
 Death is rarely a conversation topic.
 Unfortunately, not discussing our death has become a cultural norm and is not helpful in times of tragedy.
 It does not prepare us in any way for our own inevitable death.
-But when we are mentally and emotionally prepared for a death of any kind, we can cope with it much better.
+But when we are mentally and emotionally prepared for the death of any kind, we can cope with it much better.

 Talking is Good